mras0/mjs/doc/es5/es5.md

 ## TODO
 - Annex C Strict Mode
 - `get` / `set`
-- Annex E: 15.3.4.3,4: Change in handling of `null`/`undefined` when passed to `apply/call` (Note: most e.g. Object.prototype functions have been changed to call `ToObject` on the this argument)
+- Annex E: 15.3.4.3,4: Change in handling of `null`/`undefined` when passed to `apply/call` (Note: most e.g. Object.prototype functions have been changed to call `ToObject` on the this argument, need to retest many functions...)
 - Annex E: 15.12: `JSON` object
 - Function.prototype.bind
-- Array.prototype.every
 - Array.prototype.some
 - Array.prototype.forEach
 - Array.prototype.map